jimyandres/PTTI/readme.md

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

+## Purpose

+The purpose of this project is to give students from different institutions a better psychological support through the tests that are carried out on the platform and by getting feedback from said tests.

+Thanks to these, it is easier for the psychologist to identify the student's psychological profile.

 ## Installation

 1. Clone this repo with `git clone https://github.com/JohanQuiroga/PTTI.git`